XXPerez/Codeigniter4Modular/README.md

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.
 More information can be found at the [official site](http://codeigniter.com).

-The modular structure allows to separate each module from other, having each one, controllers, filters, libraries, languages, models, routes, validations and views.
+The modular structure allows to separate each module from other, having each one, controllers, database, filters, libraries, languages, models, routes, validations and views.

 | app | Modules | Module | Structure |
 | --- | ------- | ------ | --------- |